AynalemN/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	* `my_list` is the initial list
 	* `search` is the element to replace in the list
 	* `replace`  is the new element
+2. Unique addition - Write a function that adds all unique integers in a list (only once for each integer).